wp-plugins/microblog-poster/readme.txt

     3. Enter the required captcha challenge.

-    4. Once on the basic settings of your new app, for the field 'App Domains', just enter 'localhost'.
-    In the field 'Website with facebook login' enter 'http://localhost'.
-    Sandbox mode should be disabled.
+    4. Once on the basic settings of your new app, for the field 'App Domains' enter your blog domain name (example: mydomain.com) In the field 'Website with facebook login' enter your blog url. (example: http://mydomain.com) Sandbox mode should be disabled.
     Save changes.